 - Get rid of dust

 While dusting isn't particularly exciting, it is absolutely necessary to do it at least once a week.
 Due to its small size, dust can be inhaled and potentially evoke an immune reaction.
 Such allergic reactions may be minor or major depending on the individual.

-Interior Firm: L Plus R Interior Design and Renovation
+View this project by L Plus R Interior Design and Renovation

 Dust can also serve as a “fomite”, potentially carrying viruses and possibly passing on infections.
 Use microfiber cloths or electrostatic cloths to effectively remove dust that lingers at home.
 Also, don’t forget to get rid of that dust on the ceiling fan, since it's circulating the air around.

 You may think your toilet is the dirtiest thing in your home.
 But you’d be wrong, as chopping boards and dishcloths are more likely to harbour harmful bacteria.
 For that reason, you can get away with cleaning the bowl properly once a week.
 Your shower curtains also should be disinfected weekly to avoid mildew, which can cause skin, eye and throat irritation in some people.